GMAT Coaching Classes in Mumbai

 When to write GMAT ?

 Ideally, the aspirant for business studies should have a work experience of approximately 3 to 4 years, as top colleges require the same.
-Since the Fall- intake in colleges is maximum and the first deadline for applications to the colleges in USA is normally in October, the GMAT preparation should begin at-least three and a half months prior to this.
+Since the Fall- intake in colleges is maximum and the first deadline for applications to the colleges in USA is normally in October, the GMAT Preparation should begin at-least five months prior to this.
 Some schools do have a Dec-January intake.

 GMAT is a challenging but an interesting exam, which teaches many management skills such as time-management, stress management, strategy management etc. It is not just a test of English and math.

 Background of Mrs R Saraswathi Mrs. R. Saraswathi is a Post Graduate in Math and a Gold Medallist in Englilsh.
 She is a State-rank holder in the SSLC and was first in University in English during under-graduate study.
 Endowed with deep insights into both math and English, Mrs. R. Saraswathi has been tutoring students for nearly twenty years, for various exams, In particular, for global entrance exams like GMAT,GRE, SAT, ACT & PSAT .
 She conducts live online sessions and has students from across the world